techCarpenter/garage-wiki/about-me.md

   - logos
   - freecodecamp badges (concept)

-## Ideas
+## Ideas/Thoughts

 - Wander on purpose
 - Deviate from the focused course (when appropriate)
 - > "Actively cultivate inefficiency" - _Range_ by David Epstein
 - Just because you _can_ doesn't mean you _should_
   - Tech related things...
+  - Scaling a business to make oodles of money
 - Software is just connecting invisible pipelines together and mapping information to the correct locations
 - Communicating career goals with current coworkers
-  - Tension of loving the people you work with currently, but wanting to move career in a different direction
+  - Tension of loving the people you work with currently, but wanting to move your career in a different direction

 ## Look in to...